wongswoon/Graphx/README.md

 ```
 2. save the memory
 use google protobuf and fastutils map

-we put neb in vertex props map, the map support by fastutils#Long2ObjectOpenHashMap, key is vertexid, value is the nebrs info that compress to bytes array with protobuf
+we put nebrs in vertex props which is a map support by fastutils#Long2ObjectOpenHashMap and the key is vertexid, value is the nebrs info that compressed to bytes array with protobuf